MatthewBCooke/Pathfinder/README.md

 ## Synopsis

-The Pathfinder package is a animal search strategy analysis tool for the Morris Water Maze.
-The program analyses X-Y coordinate data exported from tracking software (currently supports Ethovision, Anymazy, WaterMaze, and ezTrack).
+The Pathfinder package is a search strategy analysis tool for the Morris Water Maze, and can be expanded for other spatial navigation tasks.
+The program analyses X-Y coordinate data exported from commercially available tracking software.
+Pathfinder currently supports outputs from: Ethovision, Anymazy, WaterMaze, and ezTrack.
 We then calculate the best-fit search strategy for the trial.
-We analyse the data and fit it into one of 9 search strategies: Direct Swim, Directed Search, Focal Search, Spatial indirect, Chaining, Scanning, Thigmotaxis, and Random Search.
+Trials are fit into one of: Direct Swim, Directed Search, Focal Search, Spatial indirect, Chaining, Scanning, Thigmotaxis, and Random Search.

 ## Usage Example

 1. The program can be opened by calling `pathfinder` if installed through PyPi or by navigating to your install location and calling `python pathfinder.py` in a terminal window.
-See [**Installation**](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#installation) for install instructions.
+See [**Installation**](https://github.com/MatthewBCooke/Pathfinder/wiki/Installation) for install instructions.

-2. This will open up the GUI window.
+2. This will open up the main GUI window.

 ![Window Preview](http://snyderlab.com/pathfinder/main.jpg)

-3. You can then select an inividual file or a directory containing files from the **File** dropdown menu.
-These files must be Excel files if you are using Ethovision tracking software, and CSV files if you are using Anymaze or Watermaze software. *Note: For directory selection, you must enter **into** the directory and not just highlight it for it to be selected*
+3. You can select an inividual file or a directory containing export files from the **File** drop-down menu.

 4. From here you can choose to either [(**A**)](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#a-generating-heatmaps) generate heatmaps for the chosen trials, or to [(**B**)](https://github.com/MatthewBCooke/Pathfinder/blob/master/README.md#b-search-strategy-analysis) calculate search strategies.